The Clearing (Homeland): Plot

 Quinn (Rupert Friend), having discharged himself from the hospital to return to work, sees Brody as the CIA's most valuable lead and encourages Carrie to somehow empower him.
 After warning Mike off by playing on his love for Jessica, Carrie meets with Brody in a clearing behind Rex's house.
 They talk about Brody's feeling false in the face of Rex's honest war heroism.
 Carrie tries to comfort him, which leads to a prolonged kiss.
 Brody admits to knowing he is being used and manipulated by Carrie, but continues to kiss her.
 He admits that she makes him "feel good," which is not at all how it should be.
 He pulls away and leaves.

 Quinn and an FBI team storm the house at the address given to them by Aileen, only to find a man she incidentally knew from living in Saudi Arabia.
 When he is apprised of the situation, a betrayed-feeling Saul cannot understand why Aileen would dupe them.
 He then has a realization and rushes to Aileen in the interrogation cell, finding her in a pool of blood after having cut her own throat using a shard from the reading glasses that Saul had given her.
 He weeps uncontrollably as she dies, later admitting to Quinn that his emotions were what allowed her to play him.

 Brody takes Dana to the police station to report the hit-and-run accident, but they find Carrie waiting for them outside the police station.
 Carrie commands Brody to not file the report, as it will cause him to fall out of favor with Walden, thus jeopardizing his relationship with Abu Nazir.
 She threatens that his deal with the CIA will be off if he does so.
 Dana approaches, and Brody apologetically tells her that they cannot report the accident.
 Dana, believing that her father only cares about the campaign, is disgusted and runs off, while Brody vents his frustration on Carrie: "This is not okay!
 None of this is fucking OK!"

 Production

 The episode was written by executive producer Meredith Stiehm, and was directed by John Dahl.

 Reception

 Ratings

-The original American broadcast received 1.91 million viewers, which increased in viewership from the previous episode.
+The original American broadcast received 1.91 million viewers, an increase in viewership from the previous episode.